minibolt-guide/minibolt/guide/bonus/bitcoin/electrs.md

   timestamp = true
   ```

-* Exit "electrs" user session to return to "admin" user session
+* Exit "electrs" user session to return to the "admin" user session

   ```sh
   $ exit